UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/cardiac/cardiac.md

 "inside" (endocardial) surface that forms the lumen, which contains blood.

-As shown in , if one looks at the left ventricle alone, this cardiac cycle corresponds to a closed pressure-volume loop whose integral is the hydraulic work that the heart has to do.
+As shown in {numref}`fig:PV-loop-heart`, if one looks at the left ventricle alone, this cardiac cycle corresponds to a closed pressure-volume loop whose integral is the hydraulic work that the heart has to do.
 This work is intimately tied to the overall metabolic demands of the heart: roughly speaking, this can